giampaolo/psutil/docs/api.rst

 .. function:: cpu_times(percpu=False)

-  Return system CPU times as a named tuple.
+  Return system CPU times as a :term:`named tuple`.
   Every attribute represents the seconds the CPU has spent in the given mode.
   The attributes availability varies depending on the platform.
   Cross-platform fields: